valkiii/blog/content/post/bash alias/index.md

 Let's break down what this function does: First it launches `hugo` to build the website, generating the static files in the public directory.
 Then I run `rsync -a public/* ../valkiii.github.io/.` to sync the contents of the public directory to the root of my GitHub Pages repository (`valkiii.github.io` in this example).
 I added the -a flag to ensure that all files and directories are copied recursively while preserving permissions and other attributes.

 Then it's time to add all changes in the current directory (my Hugo project directory) for committing with `git add --all`.
-There is not a `git add` without a following `git commit -m "$1"` with the only excpection that the message that we add the commit get provided as the first argument to the function (`$1`).
+There is no `git add` without a following `git commit -m "$1"` with the only exception being that the commit message is provided as the first argument to the function (`$1`).
 These two commands are naturally followed by a `git push` that pushes the changes to the remote repository, updating the Hugo project repository.

 <div class="container">
   <div class="quote">
     <div class="rectangle"></div>
-    <p class="large-text">"Investing time studying, it's always the right starting point"</p>
+    <p class="large-text">"Investing time studying, is always the right starting point"</p>
   </div>
    <p>
     Then it's time to add all changes in the current directory (my Hugo project directory) for